A Bank Reconciliation entry is used to match ERPNext account statements with your bank account statements.

 - A manual reconciliation tool allowing to set clearance dates against payment entries, sales invoice payments or journal entries

-- A semi-automatic reconciliation tool allowing to clear bank transactions against payments entries, sales and purchase invoices payments, journal entries or expense claims.
+- A semi-automatic reconciliation tool allowing to clear bank transactions against payment entries, sales, and purchase invoices payments, journal entries or expense claims.

 Bank statement upload

-You can upload a Bank Statement in CSV or XLX format into ERPNext using the Bank Reconciliation tool.
+You can upload a Bank Statement in CSV or XLS format into ERPNext using the Bank Reconciliation tool.

 Download a bank statement from your bank's website